nobriot/schnecken_bot/README.md

 if some libraries are not present on your system...
 Just follow the error messages.

 Once it compiles, you should be good to go, run the program and what your bot play.

-### UCI engine

-One day, *maybe*, I'll separate the Lichess Bot / Engine part into 2 separate binaries, so that we can run the Lichess bot with any UCI engine.